liliankasem/logicapps/README.md

   - [Container version] also deploys ACR
 - Publishes artifact for the connections output file

 > Make sure you create and run this pipeline before any of the other pipelines.
-The CI pipeline need the Id of this pipeline to function.
+The CI pipeline needs the IaC pipeline to function as it will download the artifact that is published
+> in order to make the `connections.json` file.

 #### PR Pipeline